pisa-engine/pisa/README.md

     $ cd build
     $ cmake .. -DCMAKE_BUILD_TYPE=Release
     $ make

-## Usage

-### Create an index

-To create an index use the command `create_freq_index`.
-The available index types are listed in `index_types.hpp`.

-    create_freq_index - a tool for creating an index.
-    Usage:
-      create_freq_index [OPTION...]

-      -h, --help                 Print help
-      -t, --type type_name       Index type
-      -c, --collection basename  Collection basename
-      -o, --out filename         Output filename
-          --check                Check the correctness of the index (default: false)

-For example, to create an index using the optimal partitioning algorithm using the test collection, execute the command:

-    $ ./bin/create_freq_index -t opt -c ../test/test_data/test_collection -o test_collection.index.opt --check

-where `test/test_data/test_collection` is the _basename_ of the collection, that is the name without the `.{docs,freqs,sizes}` extensions, and `test_collection.index.opt` is the filename of the output index. `--check` perform a verification step to check the correctness of the index.

-### Build additional data

-To perform BM25 queries it is necessary to build an additional file containing the parameters needed to compute the score, such as the document lengths.
-The file can be built with the following command:

-    $ ./bin/create_wand_data -c ../test/test_data/test_collection -o test_collection.wand

-If you want to compress the file append `--compress` at the end of the command.

 ## Run unit tests

 To run the unit tests simply perform a `make test`.